Top 10 Virtual Assistant Tools (Free + Paid)

 Cons

-Not full accounting software.
-You can’t link to your bank account or manage expenses.
+Not full accounting software, you can’t link to your bank account or manage expenses.

 When I used the paid plan, I paid around $7.99/month.